 - This article is open access and can be freely distributed

 - Scroll down to read the article or download a print-friendly PDF here (if the PDF fails to fully download please try again using a different browser)

 - If you would like to contact Sarah Williams about this project, please email: firstname.lastname@example.org

-- Nominations for the Nursing Times Awards 2019 will open on 30 January - click here to find out more
+- Entries for the 2019 Nursing Times Awards close on 26 April – click here to find out more

 - Award category sponsored by the National Institute for Health Research

 Older people who are housebound or living in care homes seldom participate in research, but their involvement can improve care.
 However, there are challenges in recruiting this population, as some traditional research tools are unsuitable for older, frail people who have cognitive difficulties.

 In 2015, the research team at Solent Trust – a large provider of community and mental health services in the south of England – entered into a partnership with several care homes in Portsmouth.
 The Solent Care Home Research Partnership sees nurses and therapists from the trust’s Academy of Research and Improvement working with care homes to offer residents the opportunity to participate in research.
 Staff and residents receive training, and relatives are invited to join discussions on research opportunities, study design and learning.
 To date, nearly 500 residents have taken part in five studies.

 Solent Trust’s Academy of Research and Improvement started in 2010 with one post and has since grown into a team of over 30 clinical academics, research nurses, therapists and clinical trial assistants.
 One of the trust’s priorities is keeping patients at home – or as close to home as possible – and caring for them in the community.
 We are, therefore, keen to build an evidence base around community care.
 We also want to make research more accessible, particularly to people whose voice is seldom heard – such as those who are housebound or living in residential care.